Your check is welcome at all schools in Fort Mill School District #4. We will gladly accept your checks. Please include the following on your check:

 Sign up here to volunteer...

 A big THANK YOU to all students and staff who participated in our district-wide Hunger Drive.
 GHES collected over 800 items and 40 boxes to assist Fort Mill families.
 In our competition between boys vs. girls, the GIRLS won with 569 items while the boys collected 297 items!
-Please stay tuned for more information to see Mr. Burris dress up like a girl!
+Mr. Burris had to dress up like a girl!
 Looks like Mrs. Brewer is off the hook on this one!

 Calling all 4th and 5th Graders!